garethbjohnson/cyf-db/outline.md

 ## Lesson 2
 - Review
 - Signing up for MongoDB Atlas
+- Making a local Express server
-- Connecting to MongoDB Server with a local Express server
+- Connecting to a MongoDB server from a local Node server
-- Creating databases in Atlas UI
-- Dropping databases in Atlas UI
-- Creating collections in Atlas UI
+- Creating and dropping databases and collections in Atlas
-- Dropping collections in Atlas UI
 - Reading documentation
-- Data types
+- BSON types
 - Creating documents
+  - Creating a document in Atlas
+  - Creating a document with the MongoDB Node Driver
-- Updating documents
+- Updating a document
-- Deleting documents
-- Model validation?
-- Making an end-to-end example
-- Optional: document relationships
+- Deleting a document

 ## Lesson 3
 - ???